p-adams/phoenix-vue-boilerplate/README.md

-# Phoenixvue
+# phoenix-vue-boilerplate

-# Minimal boilerplate for getting started with Phoenix and Vue.js
+# A Minimal boilerplate for getting started with Phoenix and Vue.js

 To start your Phoenix app: